BlythMeister/Fitbit-Overview-Face/README.md

 * Dutch
 * Sweedish

-To add support for additional languages, or update existing, please create a GitHub issue.
+To add support for additional languages, or update existing please see [gitlocalize](https://gitlocalize.com/repo/4274)

 # Screenshots